Over 40 years of Appellate

 Among Mr. Faber’s other appellate victories are the following:

-• In D’Sa v.
-Playhut, Inc. 85 Cal.App.4th 927 (2000), the holding found that it was unlawful to fire an employee for refusing to sign an agreement that contained a non-compete clause.
-This precedent-setting decision added a significant measure of protection for California employees.
+• holding that it was unlawful to fire an employee for refusing to sign an agreement which contained a non-compete clause.
+This precedent setting decision added a significant measure of protection for California employees.

-• In Beaty v.
-BET Holdings, Inc. 222 F.3d 607 (9th Cir.
-2000), the United States Court of Appeals for the Ninth Circuit reaffirmed the availability of attorney fees in discrimination cases of modest value, thereby enabling victims of discrimination to secure competent counsel to vindicate their rights.
+• in which the United States Court of Appeals for the Ninth Circuit reaffirmed the availability of attorneys fees in discrimination cases of modest value, thereby enabling victims of discrimination to secure competent counsel to vindicate their rights.

-• In Burton v.
-Ralph’s Food 4 Less, E029789 (Court of Appeal, State of California, 4th Appellate District—unpublished), the court held that it was unlawful to fire a worker in retaliation for reopening a dormant worker’s compensation case, and that he could pursue his claims in a civil jury trial seeking damages for emotional distress and punitive damages, in addition to loss of earnings.
+• in which the court held that it was unlawful to fire a worker in retaliation for reopening a dormant worker’s compensation case, and that he could pursue his claims in a civil jury trial seeking damages for emotional distress and punitive damages, in addition to loss of earnings.

-• In Dawson v.
-Aerospace Corp., B117639 (Court of Appeal, State of California, 2d Appellate District—unpublished), the court affirmed a substantial jury verdict, including punitive damages, won by Mr. Faber for his client, an aerospace engineer laid off in a reduction in force necessitated by adverse business conditions.
+• in which the court affirmed a substantial jury verdict, including punitive damages, won by Mr. Faber for his client, an aerospace engineer laid off in a reduction in force necessitated by adverse business conditions.
 Mr. Faber successfully argued that circumstantial evidence indicated that plaintiff had been selected for the layoff list, at least in small measure, due to his age.
-The court held that was sufficient to sustain the jury’s finding of unlawful discrimination.
+The court held that was sufficient to sustain the jury’s finding of unlawful discrmination.

 Other appellate victories include: